Charlie Jones (American football, born 1998)

-Charlie Jones (born October 29, 1998) is an American professional football wide receiver and return specialist for the Cincinnati Bengals of the National Football League (NFL).
+Charlie Jones (born October 29, 1998) is an American professional football wide receiver and return specialist for the New York Giants.
 He played college football for the Buffalo Bulls, Iowa Hawkeyes, and Purdue Boilermakers.
 Jones was an All-American with Purdue in 2022, and was selected by the Bengals in the 2023 NFL draft.

 Early life

 Jones grew up in Deerfield, Illinois and attended Deerfield High School.
 He committed to play college football at Buffalo over offers from Ball State, Bowling Green, North Dakota State, Northern Illinois, Western Michigan, and Wyoming.

 College career

 Buffalo

-Jones began his collegiate career at Buffalo.
+Jones began his collegiate career at the University at Buffalo.
 He redshirted his true freshman season.
 As a redshirt freshman, Jones caught 18 passes for 395 yards and three touchdowns and returned 15 kickoffs for 289 yards.
 Jones said he "liked it at Buffalo" where he "got to learn a lot as a young player" but, after star players Tyree Jackson, Anthony Johnson and K. J. Osborn either declared for the NFL draft or transferred, Jones also entered the transfer portal.
 He felt he could "play against the best of the best" and expected to receive scholarship offers from more prestigious programs but received none.
-Nonetheless, he chose to transfer to Iowa where he felt "walk-ons traditionally get a fair chance."
+Nonetheless, he chose to transfer to the University of Iowa, where he felt "walk-ons traditionally get a fair chance."